 Exciting Scenes from Next Week's Show!

 Jack Odessa remembers this TV show from the Sixties.
 What was it called?
 There was this drifter who'd ride into some nondescript town on his Triumph or Indian or whatever cool bike it was.
 Then he'd step into the diner for a cup o’ Joe, looking like James Dean meets the Antichrist.
 This ill-wind blown across the prairie that hasn't been the same since the Dust Bowl.
 And the women behind their pieces o’ pie and Reader’s Digest (who haven't been properly laid in years) raise their eyebrows.
 And the men who fought in WWII and voted for Eisenhower (and to a man, know how to fix a damn car) see the road in his eyes.
-He's trouble, they can tell.
+He's trouble, all right.
 Youth’s wild card.
-They might’ve been like him once themselves (long long ago).
+They might’ve been like him themselves once (a long time ago).

 “Your drink, sir,” says the flight attendant/stewardess.